UdelaRInterior/ansible-AlternC/README.md

 Install and configure [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container).

-Configures AltenrC hosting panel, that allows any user thas has an account to access AltenrC web GUI, to manage the hosting zones, configure its DNS, web virtual hosts in sub-domains, mysql databases, ftp accounts and mailboxes.
+Configures AltenrC hosting panel, that allows any user who has an account to access AltenrC web GUI, to manage the hosting zones, configure its DNS, web virtual hosts in sub-domains, mysql databases, ftp accounts as well as mail addresses and mailboxes.

 Content of web site can be uploaded through FTP as well as through Alternc web GUI.